Call of Duty: World at War: Overview

-When playing the Wii version of the game, instead of using a normal controller, such as the ones used by the Xbox 360 and the PlayStation 3, an optional gun-like expansion controller known as the Wii Zapper can be used.
-The Zapper, or Wii Remote and Nunchuk, can be used to aim at targets to fire at them and simulate marksmanship.

-The game's return to World War II-era warfare reintroduces weapons and technology.
+The game features a variety of different weapons and technology from World War II.
 The player gains access to these over the course of the game, but may only carry up to two weapons in addition to hand grenades.
 Weapons and ammo from fallen foes or friendlies can be picked up to replace weapons in a player's arsenal.
 Players can also find weapons with additional attachments, including guns equipped with rifle grenades, telescopic sights, and bayonets.